 The University of Toronto’s CRC program is administered by the University in partnership with nine affiliated hospitals in the Toronto Academic Health Sciences Network (TAHSN).

-This website complements the information provided on the University’s website and provides information specific to St. Michael’s Hospital, including postings for available CRC opportunities at St. Michael’s.
+This website complements the information provided on the University’s website and provides information specific to Unity Health Toronto, including postings for available CRC opportunities at Unity Health Toronto.

-The University of Toronto together with its TAHSN partners has developed an Equity, Diversity and Inclusion Action Plan.
-St. Michael’s Hospital will work closely with the University on implementing the plan’s objectives.
-For more information, please consult the CRC website to learn about the Federal program’s Equity, Diversity and Inclusion Practices that aim to increase transparency within the program and which also requires firm targets to increase nationally the number of chair holders from the four designated groups as defined by the CRC program: women; Aboriginal peoples; persons with disabilities; and members of visible minorities.
+The Unity Health Toronto EDIAP will align with the University of Toronto Equity, Diversity and Inclusion Action Plan and its TAHSN partners.
+Unity Health Toronto will work closely with the University of Toronto on implementing the plan’s objectives.
+For more information, please review the CRC website to learn more about the Federal program’s Equity, Diversity and Inclusion Requirements and Practices that aim to increase transparency within the program and which also requires firm targets to increase nationally the number of chair holders from the four designated groups as defined by the CRC program.

-St. Michael’s Hospital is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, and members of sexual minority groups, and others who may contribute to the further diversification of ideas.
+Unity Health Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons (visible minorities), women, Indigenous peoples, persons with disabilities, and members of sexual minority groups (LGBTQ2+), and others who may contribute to the further diversification of ideas.

-St. Michael’s Hospital follows the Federal program’s Equity, Diversity and Inclusion Practices and CRC guidelines for ensuring a fair and transparent recruitment and nomination process.
-Oversight of the CRC program resides in the portfolio of the Vice-President (VP) Research who works closely with the leadership at the University of Toronto.
+Unity Health Toronto follows the Federal program’s Equity, Diversity and Inclusion Practices and CRC guidelines for ensuring a fair and transparent recruitment and nomination process.
+Oversight of the CRC program resides in the portfolio of the Vice-President, Research and Innovation (VPRI) who works closely with the leadership at the University of Toronto.

-For each CRC opportunity at St. Michael’s, the VP Research will establish a Selection Committee that meets CRC’s guidelines and will openly advertise the position.
-The Committee will review candidates against established criteria based closely on CRC’s evaluation criteria and make recommendations to the VP Research, who will make the final decision in collaboration with the Research Leadership Committee and the University (see guidelines for Selection Committee – link TBD).
+For each CRC opportunity at Unity Health Toronto, the VPRI will establish a Selection Committee that meets CRC’s guidelines and will openly advertise the position.
+The Committee will review candidates against established criteria based closely on CRC’s evaluation criteria and make recommendations to the VPRI, who will make the final decision in collaboration with the Research Leadership Committee and the University (see Guide to Nomination and Renewals for Selection Committees).

-There are a number of mechanisms at the University of Toronto to address concerns related to equity and diversity depending on the issue, and one’s position at the University and/or St. Michael’s Hospital.
+There are a number of mechanisms at the University of Toronto to address concerns related to equity and diversity depending on the issue, and one’s position at the University and/or Unity Health Toronto.
 For questions, feedback and suggestions about the University’s Equity, Diversity and Action Plan and its implementation, please contact Judith Chadwick, Assistant Vice-President, Research Services, University of Toronto.

-Regarding questions and suggestions specific to the CRC opportunities at St. Michael’s, please contact Samar Saneinejad, Director Strategy & Commercialization, Office of Vice-President Research, St. Michael’s Hospital.
+Regarding questions and suggestions specific to the CRC opportunities at Unity Health Toronto, please contact Samar Saneinejad, Director Strategy & Commercialization, Office of Vice-President Research and Innovation, Unity Health Toronto.